 Small, resealable bags are best for those very tiny parts that get sifted to the bottom of a bin of larger parts.
 In this case, put large objects in the bin as is or in suitable boxes or tins, but place the small pieces into bags which can then be stood upright at the back of the bin.
 If they fall over, put all the bags into an open-topped box to serve as a holder.
 Then put the box at the back, or even the front of the bin, if one goes to those parts often.
 For just a few bags, use a binder clip to hold them together; the clip being easily spotted in amongst those larger parts.

 Another plus regarding these bags is that they take felt-tip marker ink well.
 Alternatively, one could use blank, peel & stick labels.
 These are useful to cover over existing bag labels or printing.
 If the large objects in the bin need details to accompany them, attach a string tag and print on it using a regular pen.
+If the tags get in the way, put them inside the bag.
 Trying later to remove stickers may be troublesome if they have been on too long.

 Being able to choose the location of the tab is a good feature.
 You can align them along one side of the drawer to provide a visual cue that these represent a single category or section.
-Employing a specific colour folder can also be used to clarify the limits of that category.
+As just suggested in the previous paragraph, employing a specific colour folder can also be used to clarify the limits of that category.
 For the next section in line, use a different colour folder, and have its tabs go along the opposite side of the drawer.
 Then change back to the other side for a third section.
 Continue alternating tab sides and folder colours for each category.